 We have to have a sink to wash them in which means we need a building with running water, a water heater and sewer.
 We do have a well but we do not use this in our food prep.
 We use city water.

-Then the jars are put into a canner pan with water where the water is heated up to boiling.
+Then the jars are put into a canning pan with water where the water is heated up to boiling.
 Water, electricity and labor.

-Once this is done, the water is dumped out of the jars, the jars are filled with product, placed back into the canner and cooked under high pressure for 15 minutes.
+Once this is done, the water is dumped out of the jars, the jars are filled with product, placed back into the canning pan, and cooked under high pressure for 15 minutes.
 Water, electricity and labor.

 If pickled, the same steps, only it is boiled for 30 minutes.

-Then they are taken out of the canner, placed on the counter to dry and when dried, labeled.
+Then they are taken out of the canning pan, placed on the counter to dry and when dried, labeled.
 Labor, labels and electricity.

 Then we have to take them to our store and keep them in a cool dry place.
 Shelf space and electricity to keep things cool.
-One again labor, space and electricity.
+Once again labor, space and electricity.

 But before we get to the actual canning process, we have to plant the vegetable.
 Now we sell seeds so why is there a cost?
 Why the price?
 We don't sell or buy cheap seeds.